 The plateau-dwelling Hualapai ("people of the tall pines") acquired a larger chunk of traditional Pai lands with the creation of their reservation in 1883.
 Hualapai tribal lands include diverse habitats ranging from rolling grasslands to rugged canyons, and travel from elevations of 1,500 feet at the Colorado River to more than 7,300 feet at Aubrey Cliffs.
 In recent years, the Hualapai

 have been attempting to foster tourism on the West Rim—most notably with the spectacular Skywalk, a glass walkway suspended 70 feet over the edge of the canyon rim.
-Not hampered by the regulations in place at Grand Canyon National Park, Grand Canyon West offers helicopter flights down into the bottom of the canyon, horseback rides to rim viewpoints, and boat trips on the Colorado River.The Hualapai Reservation encompasses a million acres along 108 miles of the Colorado River in the Grand Canyon.
-Peach Springs, a 2-hour drive from the West Rim on historic Route 66, is the tribal capital and the location of the Hualapai Lodge.
-Lodging is available on the rim at Hualapai Ranch.
+Not hampered by the regulations in place at Grand Canyon National Park, Grand Canyon West offers helicopter flights down into the bottom of the canyon, horseback rides to rim viewpoints, and boat trips on the Colorado River.The Hualapai Reservation encompasses a million acres in the Grand Canyon, along 108 miles of the Colorado River.
+Peach Springs, a two-hour drive from the West Rim on historic Route 66, is the tribal capital and the launch site for raft trips on this stretch of the river.
+Lodging is available both on the rim, at Hualapai Ranch, and in Peach Springs, at the Hualapai Lodge.
 Although increasingly popular, the West Rim is still relatively remote and visited by far fewer people than the South Rim—keep in mind that it's more than 120 miles away from the nearest interstate highways.